 - Sautéed Green Beans with Roasted Garlic Butter

-- Rosemary Bread (buy it at the bakery-no need to add another item to your to-do list) with Roasted Garlic Butter
+- Rosemary or French Bread (buy it at the bakery-no need to add another item to your to-do list) with Roasted Garlic Butter

 All desserts via my mom